- (304) 342-6162

 A Variety of Bone Grafts for the Best Results

 There are different types of bone grafts.
-This variety of choice gives the doctor and patient the opportunity to place the right type of bone that will provide the best results.
+This variety of choice allows the doctor and patient to place the right type of bone that will provide the best results.
 Types of bone grafts and substitutes include:

 Autogenous Bone Graft: Autogenous bone grafts, or autografts, consist of your own bone that is taken from another part of your body.
 Bone is typically harvested in a second, separate procedure from the chin, jaw, lower leg, hip, or skull.
 Autogenous bone grafts are considered best in that the material is your own, live bone.
 Autografts promote regrowth of your own bone, but may not be the best option for a patient with other medical risks.
 The doctor will advise you if it is not in your best interest.